imtanusreesaha/Aadhaar-Center-Placement-Strategy-Development-CODE-MAVERICK/README.md

 ## Project Overview

-This project develops a data-driven geospatial model to identify optimal new Aadhaar center locations by integrating satellite imagery, census data, and accessibility analysis.
+This project develops a data driven geospatial model to identify optimal new Aadhaar center locations by integrating satellite imagery, census data, and accessibility analysis.
-The goal is to support evidence-based policy planning for digital service inclusion across India — ensuring that Aadhaar centers are equitably distributed relative to population demand and infrastructure availability.
+The goal is to support evidence-based policy planning for digital service inclusion across India  ensuring that Aadhaar centers are equitably distributed relative to population demand and infrastructure availability.

 ## Problem Statement